Editors for Clojure developmentλ︎

 Practicalli Neovim provides an install and user guide for Neovim and Conjure for Clojure development, folloiwng a REPL driven workflow.

-SpaceVim is a fully featured vim experience that includes a simple Clojure development environment based around vim-fireplace
+SpaceVim is a fully featured vim experience that includes a minimal Clojure development environment based around vim-fireplace

-Follow the Quick Start Guide to instal SpaceVim
+Follow the Quick Start Guide to install SpaceVim

 Add the Clojure layer to the SpaceVim custom configuration file